 Weakness in the U.S. and international economies may result in fewer sales of our products and may otherwise harm our business.
 We are subject to the risks arising from adverse changes in global economic conditions, especially those in the U.S., Europe and Latin America.
-The past five years have been characterized by weak global economic conditions, tightening of credit markets and instability in the financial markets.
-If these conditions continue or worsen, customers may delay, reduce or forego technology purchases, both directly and through our application partners and OEMs.
+If global economic conditions weaken, credit markets tighten and/or financial markets are unstable, customers may delay, reduce or forego technology purchases, both directly and through our application partners and OEMs.
 This could result in reductions in sales of our products, longer sales cycles, slower adoption of new technologies and increased price competition.
 Further, deteriorating economic conditions could adversely affect our customers and their ability to pay amounts owed to us.
 Any of these events would likely harm our business, results of operations, financial condition or cash flows.

 Our international operations expose us to additional risks, and changes in global economic and political conditions could adversely affect our international operations, our revenue and our net income.
-Approximately 43% of our total revenue is generated from sales outside North America.
+Approximately 44% of our total revenue is generated from sales outside North America.
 Political and/or financial instability, oil price shocks and armed conflict in various regions of the world can lead to economic uncertainty and may adversely impact our business.
+For example, the announcement of the Referendum of the United Kingdom's (or the U.K.) Membership of the European Union (E.U.) (referred to as Brexit), advising for the exit of the United Kingdom from the European Union, resulted in significant volatility in global stock markets and currency exchange rate fluctuations.
 If customers' buying patterns, decision-making processes, timing of expected deliveries and timing of new projects unfavorably change due to economic or political conditions, there would be a material adverse effect on our business, financial condition and operating results.